jalombar/starsmasher/documentation/walkthroughs/star_star_flyby.md

-Before reading this guide, we reccomend you to read the installation tutorial first and then "Creating a MESA star" tutorial to get confidence with the code and the commands.
+Before reading this guide, we recommend that you read the installation tutorial first and then "Creating a MESA star" tutorial to get confidence with the code and the commands.

 ## Walkthrough: fly-by of two stars